benedictkioko/react-typescript-startups/README.md

 ## Docker

-React app, Django and posture are set to run in their own containers.
+React app, Django and postgre are set to run in their own containers.

 ## CI/CD